Fields reference

 Every element you can add to a form, what it's for, and what you can configure.

 This is a practical reference to the building blocks you place in the builder.
-Add elements from the palette, then select one to configure it in the right-hand inspector.
+Add elements from the block picker — via the + in the layers panel or by dragging onto the canvas — then select one to configure it in the right-hand inspector.
+The picker groups blocks into Layout, Form Fields, Content, and Actions.
+(The close button isn't a block — it's part of the form's chrome, configured in the Form settings.)

 Input fields